Show understanding of the need for and examples of the use of compression

 Why is Compression Needed?

-• Storage limitations – data must fit on disks, SSDs, or removable media.
+• Storage limitations – data must fit on disks, SSDs, USB sticks or other removable media.

-• Cost reduction – less storage and lower transmission costs.
+• Cost reduction – less storage space and lower network‑transfer charges.

 Types of Compression

-• Lossy compression: some data is permanently discarded to achieve higher compression ratios.
+• Lossy compression – some information is permanently discarded to obtain higher compression ratios; the reconstructed data is an approximation of the original.

 AspectLosslessLossy